ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

   The "audience2" parameter MUST NOT be included if the issued access token is not the first one of a new token series.

-  If included, this parameter MUST encode a non-empty CBOR array of N elements, where N is the number of RSs in the group-audience for which the access token is issued.
-Each element of the CBOR array in the "audience2" parameter MUST be a CBOR text string, with value the identifier of an RS in the group-audience.
+  If included, this parameter MUST encode a non-empty array of N elements, where N is the number of RSs in the group-audience for which the access token is issued.
+The array is encoded as a CBOR array or a JSON array, depending on whether the access token response is encoded in CBOR or JSON, respectively.

+  Each element of the array in the "audience2" parameter specifies the identifier of an RS in the group-audience.
+The value of each element of the array is encoded as a CBOR text string or a JSON string, depending on whether the access token response is encoded in CBOR or JSON, respectively.

-  The element of the CBOR array referring to an RS in the group-audience SHOULD have the same value that would be used to identify that RS through the "audience" parameter of an access token request to the AS (see {{Section 5.8.1 of RFC9200}}) and of an access token response from the AS (see {{Section 5.8.2 of RFC9200}}), when requesting and issuing an access token for that individual RS.
+  The element of the array referring to an RS in the group-audience SHOULD have the same value that would be used to identify that RS through the "audience" parameter of an access token request to the AS (see {{Section 5.8.1 of RFC9200}}) and of an access token response from the AS (see {{Section 5.8.2 of RFC9200}}), when requesting and issuing an access token for that individual RS.

   The "audience2" parameter MUST be included if the "rs_cnf2" parameter is included.
-In such a case, the i-th element of the CBOR array in the "audience2" parameter MUST be the identifier of the RS whose public key is specified by the i-th element of the CBOR array in the "rs_cnf2" parameter.
+In such a case, the i-th element of the array in the "audience2" parameter MUST be the identifier of the RS whose public key is specified by the i-th element of the array in the "rs_cnf2" parameter.

 ### Example